ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/GATHERING INFORMATION.md

-# GATHERING SHOW VERSION & SHOW INVENTORY
+# GATHERING INFORMATION - SHOW VERSION & SHOW INVENTORY

 In this section, we will demonstrate how to retrieve and display the output of the "show version" and "show inventory" commands using a `Python Script`.